Types of Pedals

-These shoes are designed for pedal efficiency, but also for walkability and foot protection.
+These shoes are designed for pedal efficiency, but also walkability and foot protection.
 You'll typically see lugged soles or sticky rubber instead of the hard plastic outsole you'd see on cross country shoes, they range in midsole size from 95-105mm.Downhill Mountain Bike Shoes

 There are bargains out there, like the Shimano M530 SPD and there are $180 pedals that we feel are worth the money.
-Pedals constitute two of your five points of contact with the bike.
-We're of the opinion that being too frugal in this department can lower the overall quality of your ride.
+Pedals make up two of your five points of contact with the bike.
+We believe that being too frugal in this department can lower the overall quality of your ride.